 - The top five teams will be recognized with ribbons.

 - Members of the top placing team will receive $25 and a scholarship from the College of Education and Earth Sciences.

 The ESI Challenge involves 4-H'ers working in teams, getting creative and applying subject matter knowledge to build a business solution to a problem facing society today.
 No previous experience with ESI or business development is necessary to enter this competition.
 It is recommended that teams have 4-H’ers who have skills or interests in team roles such as a creative artist; a financial wizard and/or the marketing genius.
 The top teams will be recognized during the award ceremonies on Tuesday afternoon.

-To develop a business concept that provides a business solution using the unique widget provided in the challenge.
+To develop a concept that provides a business solution for the provided issue or challenge.

 - Your team will develop a concept plan for your solution to the problem.